bollu/bollu.github.io/README.md

 > productivity /
 > sprighty, fleeting attention /

+##### gesamtkunstwerk

+A Gesamtkunstwerk (German: [gəˈzamtˌkʊnstvɛʁk], literally "total artwork", frequently translated as "total work of art", "ideal work of art", "universal artwork", "synthesis of the arts", "comprehensive artwork", or "all-embracing art form") is a work of art that makes use of all or many art forms or strives to do so.
+The term is a German loanword which has come to be accepted in English as a core term in aesthetics.

 ##### anodyne

 not likely to cause offence or disagreement and somewhat dull.
 > "anodyne music"

 #### syncretism